 I mean c’mon.
 How much sweeter could a story get?
 Nowadays, though, instead of hoping your old clothes turn into food for your Ropa Vieja, cooks use a mixture of beef and vegetables.
 It's also sometimes served a bit sweet, depending on which Hispanic recipe you are using.

 Whether Cuban or Spanish, you're sure to find some version of Ropa Vieja on the menu or in the cookbook.
-And today I am happy to share my love with all of you with this simple, homey recipe from my very own Slow Cooker Sundays selection.
+And today I am happy to share my love with all of you with this simple, homey recipe.

 How do you make Ropa Vieja in the Slow Cooker?